tedneward/Worldspine-DnD5e/Races/Elves/index.md

 ## Slender and Graceful
 With their unearthly grace and fine features, elves appear hauntingly beautiful to humans and members of many other races.
 They are slightly shorter than humans on average, ranging from well under 5 feet tall to just over 6 feet.
 They are more slender than humans, weighing only 100 to 145 pounds.
 Males and females are about the same height, and males are only marginally heavier than females.

-Elves’ coloration encompasses the normal human range and also includes skin in shades of copper, bronze, and almost bluish-white, hair of green or blue, and eyes like pools of liquid gold or silver.
+Elves' coloration encompasses the normal human range and also includes skin in shades of copper, bronze, and almost bluish-white, hair of green or blue, and eyes like pools of liquid gold or silver.
 Elves have no facial and little body hair.
 They favor elegant clothing in bright colors, and they enjoy simple yet lovely jewelry.

 ## A Timeless Perspective
 Elves can live well over 700 years, giving them a broad perspective on events that might trouble the shorter-lived races more deeply.
 They are more often amused than excited, and more likely to be curious than greedy.
 They tend to remain aloof and unfazed by petty happenstance.
 When pursuing a goal, however, whether adventuring on a mission or learning a new skill or art, elves can be focused and relentless.
 They are slow to make friends and enemies, and even slower to forget them.
 They reply to petty insults with disdain and to serious insults with vengeance.